privateMwb/Custom-Allocators/README.md

 Custom Allocators

-A collection of custom memory allocators implemented in modern C++23 for learning and experimentation with memory management techniques.
+Custom Allocators is a collection of memory allocators implemented in modern C++.

+It was built to explore:

+- custom memory management
+- memory alignment
+- object lifetime management
+- allocation strategies
+- memory fragmentation
+- allocator performance

+This project is primarily educational and is not intended to replace production-grade allocators.
+The goal is to better understand how different allocation strategies work internally through custom implementations.

+---

 Implemented Allocators

-Arena Allocator
+ArenaAllocator

 A linear allocator that allocates memory sequentially from a preallocated buffer.